 Amber Ealey, Program Coordinator

 TMCSEA provides a wide array of services to districts, students, and families to assist in building effective educational supports for children with autism spectrum disorders.
-These services include autism assistance, staff development training, lending library, ADOS evaluations and a variety of resources for both schools and home at no cost for our member districts.
+These services include autism assistance, staff development, lending library, ADOS evaluations and a variety of resources for both schools and home at no cost for our member districts.

 The Autism Assistance Team is comprised of a group of highly trained individuals from a variety of disciplines who observe the student within the school setting or at home and provide recommendations as well as examples of visual supports, social stories and other social supports and ongoing ideas for accommodations and modifications.

 The goal of the ADOS is to provide standardized information concerning the diagnosis of autism in the areas of social behavior, use of vocalization/speech and gesture in social situations, play and interests.
-Structured activities and materials provide standard contexts in which social interactions, communication, and other behaviors relevant to autistic spectrum disorders are observed.
+Structured activities and materials provide standard contexts in which social interactions, communication, and other behaviors relevant to autism spectrum disorders are observed.

 TMCSEA helps build local capacity in establishing effective educational supports and programming for children with autism spectrum disorders.
-This includes a four day Experiential Practicum during the summer for representatives from our member districts as well as on-going support throughout the school year.
+This includes a four day Experiential Practicum during the summer for staff from our member districts as well as on-going support throughout the school year.